5j9/fipiran/README.rst

-This is package is still in initial development phase and its API may change without deprecation.
+Note: This is package is incomplete and still in initial development phase.
+The API may change without deprecation.

 Requires Python 3.10+.